ruohoruotsi/awesome-music-production/readme.md

 - [Digital Filters Introduction] - Jupyter notebooks and a geometric interpretation of digital audio filters.
 - [Frazier Piano Studio] - Blog posts, videos, and apps.
+- [Linux DAW] - Listing of open source audio software for Linux.
 - [SFZ Format] - Main reference for creating instruments with the SFZ format.
 - [Know Your Theory] - Interactive tutorial to learn theory fundamentals.
 - [Music Theory] - The exciting universe of music theory.